tmtsoftware/csw/docs/src/main/apps/cswservices.md

     // This starts all the services and sets the inside interface name to en0. csw-services start -i en0
     ```
-- --outside-interface-name | -o if provided, helps you set the outside interface name.
+- --outside-interface-name | -o if provided, helps you set the outside interface name, if not provided will fallback to --interface-name

     ```bash
     // This starts all the services and sets the outside interface name to en0.